 Heartland Course Testing

-If you need to take a make-up exam, or a quiz/exam for your online or hybrid course in the Testing Center on campus, you should work with your instructor to make sure it is available during the Testing Center's hours and by the instructor's deadline.
+If you need to take a make-up exam or retest for your HCC course that has an in-person component, you must have an appointment.
+You can schedule by clicking on the button below or by contacting the Testing Center.
+You should work with your instructor to ensure that the exam is available during the Testing Center's hours and by the instructor's deadline.

 The following guidelines have been established:

 - An appointment is required unless you are completing an exam during the drop-ins

 - All students must adhere to Heartland's Standards of Care

 - A Photo ID is required for all testing

 - Please arrive to the Testing Center knowing your course number, instructor's name and your student ID number for check-in